California Reopening: Everything Families Need To Know

 - The Museum of Dream Space

-Another Hollywood photo-op destination is open at reduced capacity, with masks and social distancing in place.
-These rooms and experiences are inspired by the work of Yayoi Kusama, so for families missing the Infinity Mirror Room at the Broad Museum, here's your chance to recreate a little of that digital art magic.
+Another Hollywood photo-op destination is open.
+These rooms and experiences are inspired by the work of Yayoi Kusama, so for families who love the Infinity Mirror Room at the Broad Museum, here's your chance to recreate a little of that digital art magic.

 - Noah's Ark